Sebastião José de Carvalho e Melo, 1st Marquis of Pombal: Political career

 1761 decree that prohibited the transport of black slaves from ports in America, Africa and Asia to Portugal.

 By 1755, the King appointed him Prime Minister.
-Impressed by Britain's economic success which he had witnessed as ambassador, Pombal successfully implemented similar economic policies in Portugal.
+Having witnessed and been impressed by Britain's economic success during his appointment to the Court of St. James's, Pombal implemented British-style mercantilist economic policies in Portugal.

-In February 1761, during the reign of Joseph I, Pombal banned the import of black slaves within mainland Portugal and Portuguese India, not for humanitarian reasons, which were contrary to his nature, but because they were necessary labor workforce in Brazil.
-At the same time, he encouraged the trade in black slaves ("the pieces", in the terms of that time) to that colony, and two companies were founded, with the support and direct involvement of the Marquês de Pombal - the Grão Pará and Maranhão Company (Companhia do Grão-Pará and Maranhão) and the Companhia Geral de Pernambuco e Paraíba - whose main activity was precisely the trafficking of slaves, mostly Africans, to brazilian lands.
-The list of shareholders of the two companies included, in addition to the Marquis, many nobles and clergy.
-Between 1757 and 1777, a total of 25,365 black slaves were imported to Pará and Maranhão, coming from West African ports.
+In February 1761, during the reign of Joseph I, Pombal banned the import of black slaves within mainland Portugal and Portuguese India.
+This was not for humanitarian reasons, but because he wanted to prioritize the enslaved manpower demands of the Brazilian plantation economy.
+At the same time, he encouraged the trade in black slaves (referred to, in dehumanizing, instrumental terms as "pieces") to that colony, and two companies were founded, with the support and direct involvement of the Marquês de Pombal – the Grão Pará and Maranhão Company (Portuguese: Companhia do Grão-Pará and Maranhão) and the General Company of Pernambuco and Paraíba (Portuguese: Companhia Geral de Pernambuco e Paraíba) – whose main activity consisted precisely in the trafficking of slaves, mostly from Africa, to Brazil.
+The list of shareholders of the two companies included, in addition to the Marquis himself, many nobles and clergy.
+Between 1757 and 1777, a total of 25,365 black slaves were shipped from the West African coast to Pará and Maranhão.

-He reorganised the army and the navy, and ended the Limpeza de Sangue (cleanliness of blood) civil statutes and their discrimination against New Christians (Jews that had converted to Christianity to escape the Portuguese Inquisition) and their descendants regardless of genealogical distance.
+Pombal also reorganised the army and the navy, ended the Limpeza de Sangue (cleanliness of blood) civil statutes and their discrimination against New Christians (Jews that had converted to Christianity to escape the Portuguese Inquisition) and their descendants regardless of genealogical distance.